qianzhong516/multi-step-form/README.md

 -   [] use miniExtractCssPlugin or stay with style-loader?
 -   [] move fonts to the `assets/` folder after build
 -   [] render text color based on theme
+-   [] primary color is not dark theme friendly